theodi/ODI/node/agreement.md

 		1. Policies:			means the policies listed herein as in force from time to time.

-		1. Net Income:			means the total income received before domestic sales taxes are applied and before costs are deducted.
+		1. Net Income:			means the total income received before sales taxes are applied and before costs are deducted.

 		1. Term:				means the term of this agreement as defined herein.